-I am a 22-year old male grad student, now starting my second semester at SIPA.
+I am a 22 year old male grad student, now starting my second semester at in graduate school.
 I have been doing very well academically, but my studies and my work-study job leave me absolutely no time for a social life!
 I have not been on a date since I got here; though I meet a lot of interesting people, and am in the habit of collecting their phone numbers.
 However, I can never seem to find any time to spend with them.
 Sometimes this really depresses me.
 I have noticed that I have lately been smoking much more heavily than I used to.

 Always in a rush to get something done